Old Cairo Walking Tour, Cairo

 8) The Hanging Church (must see)

 The Hanging Church gets its name from being located above an old Roman Gatehouse in Cairo.
 Its nave hangs over a passage.
-The real name of the Church is Sitt Mariam or St. Mary’s Church.
+The real name of the Church is Sitt Mariam or Saint Mary’s Church.

 The Hanging Church is the best-known Coptic Church in Cairo.
 The Coptic church is one of the early Eastern Orthodox Churches which once had its seat in Alexandria.
 Today, the Hanging Church is the official residence of the Coptic Pope.
 It was built in the 7th century and it is believed that there were churches on the site from the 3rd or 4th centuries.
 It has been rebuilt several times in particular in the 10th century by the Patriarch Abraham.

 The Hanging Church has a beautiful courtyard flanked by religious mosaics.
 The marble pulpit has thirteen pillars representing Jesus and the 12 apostles.
 It is famous for its icons and the oldest one is from the 8th century.
-The eastern end has three sanctuaries dedicated to the Virgin Mary, St. George and St. John the Baptist.
+The eastern end has three sanctuaries dedicated to the Virgin Mary, Saint George and Saint John the Baptist.
 The sanctuary screen dates back to the 12th or 13th centuries and is made of ebony inlaid with ivory.
 It has a row of seven large icons.
 The left screen has 17 icons and the right screen has 7 small icons on the top.
 The church is a thriving place of worship and important celebrations like the enthronement of patriarchs take place here.

 Tip: